jonatasbcchagas/nds-brkga_bi-ttp/README.md

-# A Non-Dominated Sorting Biased Random-Key Genetic Algorithm for the Bi-Objective Traveling Thief Problem
+# A Non-Dominated Sorting Based Customized Random-Key Genetic Algorithm for the Bi-Objective Traveling Thief Problem

-This project contains the code of the Non-Dominated Sorting Biased Random-Key Genetic Algorithm (NDS-BRKGA), which is described in detail in [link to paper], for solving the Bi-Objective Traveling Thief Problem (BI-TTP).
+This project contains the code of the Non-Dominated Sorting Based Customized Random-Key Genetic Algorithm (NDS-BRKGA), which is described in detail in [link to paper], for solving the Bi-Objective Traveling Thief Problem (BI-TTP).

 ### Compiling the code